zenodea/login_system/README.md

 - `composer.json` - PHP dependencies and autoloading
 - `public/index.html` - Main entry point
 - `includes/10k-most-common.txt` - Common password list for validation

-## License

-This project is licensed under the MIT License.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## Support

-For support and questions, use the evaluation system within the application or contact the development team.